Celtic fans' title joy 'priceless' for Postecoglou

 'My boys take charge of my days off'

-Postecoglou was quick to heap praise on a squad that have racked up a 30-game unbeaten run, ensuring the club's 10th league crown in 11 seasons.
+Postecoglou was quick to heap praise on a squad that has racked up a 30-game unbeaten run, ensuring the club's 10th league crown in 11 seasons.

 Having finished 25 points behind Rangers last term, Postecoglou's summer arrival at Celtic has brought a remarkable transformation.